What It's Like to Study Abroad During the Pandemic

 Barcelona, Spain

 "I never expected to study abroad during the pandemic, and now I've done it two semesters in a row!
 Last spring, when I was in Aix-en-Provence, COVID impacted so much of what I could and couldn't do.
 I had a 6 p.m. curfew.
 All the bars, restaurants, movie theaters, and cultural centers were closed.
 Classes were online, too, so I had to make the best of it by meeting my friends in the park and other outdoor spaces.
 Luckily, since coming back to Paris this fall, things have been a lot better.
 Now all of those attractions I mentioned before are open, and there's no curfew.
 The only real restriction is the 'pass sanitaire,' or green pass.
 It's essentially a proof of vaccination QR code that is required everywhere to enter.
 A quick scan and you're good to go!
 Masks are still mandatory indoors, but not on the streets.
 It hasn't been that hard to remember to wear a mask, although sometimes it gets tough during a three-hour class.
-Overall, the pandemic hasn't heavily impacted my study abroad experience; I know that seems counterintuitive with everything I just listed, but those limitations aren't so noticeable when you're exploring the city or learning new things.
+Overall, the pandemic hasn't heavily impacted my study abroad program experience; I know that seems counterintuitive with everything I just listed, but those limitations aren't so noticeable when you're exploring the city or learning new things.
 I definitely recommend studying abroad while you can, and not letting COVID get in your way!"

 - Sophia Adams, University of California, Los Angeles